| Parallel optimizationIs your model not well-parallelized? Our new

 The latter makes it necessary to develop or to modify the corresponding

+optimization techniques.
 We have developed the new optimization software IOSO PM, which uses parallel

 clusters.
 Our algorithm allows us to reach the speed-up parameter value